alexirpan/alexirpan.github.io/_posts/2017-01-25-research-comm.markdown

 that's hard to understand.

 But now I've realized there's another big benefit.
-If you want people to give useful feedback, it's very important they understand the problem as well as you do.
+If you want people to give useful feedback, it's very important they actually understand what the problem is.

-I'm about to describe one of those ideas that's obviously true, but maybe you haven't seen it before.
+I'm about to describe one of those ideas that's obviously true.
 Are you ready?
 Okay, good.

 When people say "That sounds good to me", they're implicitly saying "Based on my understanding of the problem, that sounds good to me."
-Worryingly, if you describe only the high level idea, their brains will fill in the details of those ideas by themselves.
-And the details they fill in *will be ones that make sense to them*, **which likely differ from the details you're actually thinking of.**
+Worryingly, if they missed a few details you tried to convey, their brains will fill in the details by themselves.
+And the details they fill in *will be ones that make sense to them*, **which likely differs from the details you were trying to convey in the first point.**

-The relevant point: **if you ask for help from your advisor, they're going to give you advice based on how they understand your problem, and if your real problem is in one of the details they've glossed over in their understanding of the problem, you're not going to get good advice.**
+The relevant point: **if you ask for help from your advisor, and your problem is in one of those details you failed to convey, you're not going to get good advice.**

 If you yourself are a researcher, and this was a new idea for you, read over it a few times.
-It may not directly apply to your situation, but flavors of it should be applicable.
+I think it's worth knowing.

-In hindsight, the biggest pivots in my research happened when experienced researchers finally grasped a detail I thought they'd already understood.
+In hindsight, the biggest shifts in my research didn't happen when I had a new idea.
+They happened when experienced researchers finally grasped a detail I thought they'd already understood.
 They would then immediately make an obvious argument for why doing it that way was dumb, and then I'd feel like an idiot.

-If everyone's busy trying to climb your chain of reasoning, they might not notice the weak links, because they're busy climbing, and may assume you've already made sure all the links make sense.
+If everyone's busy climbing your chain of reasoning, they won't notice the weak links, because they'll assume all the links make sense.

+That suggests two things:

+* Prefer simple solutions over complicated ones.
+Complicated solutions are hard to explain, meaning it's harder to get good feedback, and complicated solutions are the ones that need feedback the most.
+* If you do need to use a complicated solution, be very, very careful that you understand why you're doing everything you're doing, and that the reasons you made up four months ago still make sense in the present.

-The disappointing thing here is that if I had explained my research project better, I could have saved a few weeks of work, because I wouldn't have done many of the things I did do.
+If I had explained my research project better, I could have saved a few weeks of work, because I could have avoided a lot of silly ideas that weren't worth doing in retrospect.

 Research miscommunication is inevitable.
 It takes a long time to explain things properly, and usually people don't have the time for that.
 I suspect that's the main reason research takes so long - it's the blind leading the blind.
 Sometimes the blind one is you.
 Sometimes it's someone else.
-And it's hard to tell the difference.
+It's hard to tell the difference.

-Really, the best we can do is minimize the costs.
-Prefer simple ideas.
-They're easier to explain, which makes getting feedback easier.
-Try to talk to people outside your collaboration group, to make sure the foundations make sense.
-Remember to review things within your collaboration group, to make sure people understand why things are the way they are.
-Revisit the assumptions you made at the start of the project, and make sure those assumptions still make sense.

 If the pattern holds, people aren't going to understand everything I wanted them to understand from this post.
 Oh well.
 I tried.